tsatria03/CookyCraze/docks/readme.txt

 Required.
 Set to true to completely hide this achievement from the achievements menu and achievement statistics screen until it is unlocked.
 Set to false to show it as locked with a hint available, which is the default behavior.
 Recommended for achievements tied to content locked behind a rank, such as minigames, so players are not shown entries for systems they have not encountered yet.
 Once unlocked, a hidden achievement appears in both screens like any other achievement.
 Hidden achievements are also excluded from the total count until unlocked.
 For example, if there are 207 achievements but 128 are hidden and none unlocked, the menu will show 0 of 79, giving no indication that hidden achievements exist at all.

+combos.table

+Location: data/config/tables/combos.table

+Defines all settings for the manual baking combo system.

+Settings section.

+enabled
+Set to true to enable the combo system.
+Set to false to disable it entirely.
+When disabled, manual baking works as normal with no combo tracking.

+combo_window
+Format: combo_window=min,max

+The range in milliseconds the player has between consecutive bake presses before the combo breaks.
+A random value between min and max is chosen after each press.
+Use a single value for a fixed window, for example combo_window=3000.

+start_message
+The message spoken to the player on their very first press when a new combo begins.

+combo_sound
+The sound to play on each bake press that increments the combo but does not reach a new tier.
+Relative to sounds/.
+You can include a subfolder prefix, for example combos/combo_tick.ogg.

+break_sound
+The sound to play when the combo timer expires and the combo breaks.
+Relative to sounds/.

+break_message
+The message spoken when the combo breaks.
+Use %combo% as a placeholder for the count reached before breaking.

+Tiers section.
+Format: count:multiplier:sound:message

+Defines combo milestone tiers.
+Each tier fires once when the combo count first reaches its threshold.

+count
+The number of consecutive presses required to reach this tier.

+multiplier
+The output multiplier applied to manual cookie production when this tier is active.
+A value of 2.0 doubles your manual output.
+The multiplier applies to both base manual cookies and manual slots.

+sound
+The sound to play when this tier is first reached.
+Relative to sounds/.

+message
+The message spoken when this tier is first reached.
+Use %combo% as a placeholder for the current combo count and %multiplier% for the active multiplier.

 dice.table